citysciencelab/cut-storytelling-tool/doc/quickHelp.md

 The default QuickHelp is activated in the config.js file of your portal.
 Here, an additional entry in the config object {quickHelp: true} is needed.
 This activates the standard "search" and "tree" QuickHelp.
-There may be ways to deactivate either of those (see [config.json.md](./config.json.md#markdown-header-portalconfigsearchbar) for more details).

 ```json
 const Config = {